by Brian Hioe

 Shih was among the Taiwanese that confessed to spying on a Chinese television program of forced confessions from purported Taiwanese spies broadcast last month.
 The confessions broadcast on the program were likely extracted by force.
 While the Chinese government has claimed that Shih’s legal rights were protected during the trial, Shih’s trial was not public, with Chinese authorities claiming that this was because the trial touched on sensitive political matters.
 Shih was also deprived of political rights for two years and properties worth 20,000 yuan were confiscated from him.

 In particular, the Chinese government is attempting to reinforce the narrative that the Taiwanese government is engaged in spying operations against China, as well as that Taiwanese political interference was behind protests such as those that have taken place in Hong Kong for over the past year.
-The program broadcast last month also included confessions from Taiwanese academic Tsai Jin-shu and Taiwanese businessman Morrison Lee Ming-chu, with broader claims in the program that the Chinese government has uncovered hundreds of Taiwanese spies as part of a crackdown.
+The program broadcast last month also included confessions from Taiwanese academic Tsai Jin-shu and Taiwanese businessman Morrison Lee Meng-chu, with broader claims in the program that the Chinese government has uncovered hundreds of Taiwanese spies as part of a crackdown.

 It is unknown how many Taiwanese citizens may be detained in China.
 Last year, Taiwan’s Mainland Affairs Council (MAC) revealed that there are 149 Taiwanese citizens currently missing in China, with the MAC unable to confirm the whereabouts of 67 individuals.
 Although some individuals may have suffered accidents, some may be currently imprisoned on political charges.